YaoGroup/ice_1D_pinn/README.md

 ```
 conda create --name pinn_test python=3.10 jupyter
 ```
-Then, activate the new environment and start
+Then, activate the new environment.

 ```
 conda activate pinn_test
-jupyter-lab
 ```
+If running the
 Then open the analysis notebook within the jupyter-lab window.

 # Code Description